MyPureCloud/user-provisioning-scripts-js/docs/module4_creating_webrtc_phones.md

 2. **site**.
 These values are derived directly from the site object we looked up earlier in the code.
 3. **phoneBaseSettings**.
 These values are created from the phoneBase object we looked up earlier in the code.
 4. **lineBaseSettings**.
 These are created from the phoneBase object we looked at up earlier in the code.
 5. **webRtcUser**.
 Used to uniquely represent the user of the phone in the WebRTC protocol.
 This needs to be a unique name and the user id is used to populate this value.
+When you create the phone and set the webRtcUser field, that WebRTC phone will only ever be available to that user.

 All of the other parameters in the above code can be passed in as is.
 At this point, this code will have successfully created a WebRTC phone, but it is not yet available for the user to use.